aceyq/recipe-rating-predictor/index.md

 ## Introduction and Question Identification

 **Introduction**
-This project uses two datasets: `RAW_recipes.csv` and `interactions.csv`, both related to online recipes. `RAW_recipes.csv` contains detailed information on over 230,000 recipes, including attributes like name, ingredients, cook time, and nutritional values. `interactions.csv` logs user interactions such as ratings and reviews for these recipes.

-**Question**
-The central question for this project is:
-**“Can we predict the average rating of a recipe based on its ingredients and preparation metadata?”**

-**Why It Matters**
-With the rise of food-related apps and cooking platforms, helping users find high-quality recipes faster can have real-world impact — from saving time and reducing food waste, to improving dietary choices.

-**Dataset Overview**
-- `RAW_recipes.csv`: 231,637 rows, 17 columns
-  - Relevant columns:
+Food is deeply personal — and yet, when we search for recipes online, we often rely on star ratings and vague comments to decide what to cook.
+This project explores how **recipe metadata** — like ingredients, cook time, and number of steps — can help us **predict recipe ratings**, potentially improving search results and recommendations on cooking platforms.

+To investigate this, we use two large datasets:

+- `RAW_recipes.csv`: Contains **231,637 recipes**, including details like:
-    - `name`: The name of the recipe
+  - `name`: Title of the recipe
   - `ingredients`: A list of ingredients used
-    - `minutes`: Total time to prepare
+  - `minutes`: Time it takes to prepare the recipe
-    - `n_steps`: Number of cooking steps
+  - `n_steps`: Number of steps in the preparation process
-    - `submitted`: Date the recipe was added
+  - `submitted`: The date the recipe was added to the site
-    - `nutrition`: A list with nutritional values (e.g., calories, fat, sugar, etc.)
+  - `nutrition`: A list of seven nutritional values (calories, fat, sugar, etc.)

-- `interactions.csv`: 731,927 rows, 5 columns
-  - Relevant columns:
+- `interactions.csv`: Contains **731,927 user interactions** (ratings and reviews), with:
-    - `recipe_id`: Foreign key matching the recipe
+  - `recipe_id`: Foreign key linking to a recipe
-    - `rating`: The rating a user gave (1 to 5)
+  - `rating`: A score from 1 to 5
-    - `review`: Optional text review
+  - `review`: A free-text user review (can be blank)
-    - `date`: Date of interaction
+  - `date`: The date the interaction occurred

+**Core Question**
+> **Can we predict the average rating of a recipe based on its ingredients and preparation metadata?**

+In other words — can we estimate how good a recipe is *before* anyone rates it?

+**Why This Matters**
+Cooking websites host tens of thousands of recipes.
+Many are unrated or under-reviewed, leaving users guessing.
+A reliable prediction model could:

+- Suggest high-quality new recipes faster
+- Surface hidden gems with low visibility
+- Help app developers recommend more relevant content to users

+This question also offers a real-world application of data science principles — from data cleaning to prediction and fairness — in a way that’s tangible (and tasty!).

+**Dataset Summary**
+- 📦 `RAW_recipes.csv`_